SuperNEMO-DBD/Falaise/documentation/flvisualize/FLVisualize.md

 ===========================
 FLVisualize is the main detector/event viewer GUI for Falaise, and can display both raw and reconstructed data for the BiPo3 and Demonstrator detectors.
-It can be run with or without data files, but note that on Mac OS X, it can only run without data files.
+It can be used to view

+- Raw detector geometries
+- Raw/Calibrated data from flsimulate
+- Reconstructed tracks and calorimetry

 Here we present a brief overview of running FLVisualize from the command line.